Yashica 55mm f/2.8 ML Macro Lens Review

 A 27mm extension tube is needed for 1:1 magnification.
 However, 90-105mm macro lenses are a better choice for 1:1 because they have larger working distances.

-A 27mm extension tube will cost $20-$40.
-You'll likely have to buy a set of tubes.
+Make sure to factor in the cost of a 27mm extension tube if one is not included with the lens.
+You’ll likely have to buy a set of tubes.
 The extension tubes are uncommon, so there might not be any available when you look for one.

 - Vivitar 55mm f/2.8 Macro - Available in multiple mounts.